axelzwaans/Bear-Ninja-Hunter/README.md

 # Bear.Ninja.Hunter

 Bear.Ninja.Hunter is a web browser based rock, paper, scissors type game.
 In this case bear eats ninja, ninja kills hunter and hunter shoots bear.
 It's a simple retro styled arcade game designed to give the user a relaxing gaming experience while enjoying nostalgic graphics and soothing colours.

 When the player or the computer wins 5 points, the winner is declared and the scores are reset.
 Whether you're a kid playing at home on an iPad, or an office worker looking for a quick distraction at work, this game has got you covered!

 ![responsive-design](assets/images-readme/responsive-design.png)

 # UX

-Everything in this game is designed to give the player a relaxing gaming experience while enjoying retro graphics.
+This game is designed to give the player a relaxing gaming experience while enjoying retro graphics.
+Simple pseudo styles are added to the selectors to give the player a deeper sense of engagement with the game.
+Sound effects are used when the player has won a turn.

 # UI

-While the game required minimal interface between the user and the computer, simple pseudo styles are added to the selectors to give the player a deeper sense of engagement with the game.
-Sound effects are used when the player has won a round.
+The player interacts with the computer with a left mouse click.

 # Design

 **Imagery**

+Each choice is represented with an image.
 When hovered over, the images are enlarged.
 Whenever a character loses a turn, their image will be replaced with a corresponding 'sad' image.

 **Fonts**